jwelsch/TextTabulator/src/TextTabulator.Adapters.CsvHelper/README.md

 **Constructors**

-> `public CsvHelperTabulatorAdapter..ctor(CsvReader csvReader, bool hasHeaderRow)`
+> `public CsvHelperTabulatorAdapter..ctor(CsvReader csvReader, CsvHelperTabulatorAdapterOptions? options = null)`

 Parameters
 - `CsvReader csvReader`: The `CsvReader` object that will read the desired data.
-- `bool hasHeaderRow`: True if the CSV data to read has a header row, false if not.
+- `CsvHelperTabulatorAdapterOptions? options`: Options for the adapter.

 **Methods**